 Entrepreneurship Networks and Manufacturing Firm Performance in Tanzania In collaboration with the Centre for the Study of African Economies (CSAE) at Oxford university, EDI is implementing several rounds of surveys on African Competitiveness in light manufactured goods.
 It was initiated and funded by the World Bank's Research Department and the Africa Region's Financial and Private Sector Development Department.
 The survey was conducted in Tanzania, Ethiopia, Zambia and China.
 The objective is to understand why African countries import instead of producing some of the most simple manufactured products that they consume.
 About 200 young entrepreneurs presented their business ideas before a committee of experienced managers.
 The best 16 applications received a start-up grant of US$1,000.
 Surveys track the senior committee members in addition to the successful and unsuccessful young candidates.

 Randomised Impact Evaluation of Handwashing with Soap and Total Sanitation and Sanitation Marketing Projects Handwashing with soap at critical times—such as after contact with feces and before handling food—has been shown to substantially reduce disease incidence, and results in direct and indirect health, developmental, and economic benefits by breaking the fecal-oral transmission route.
 Despite this benefit, rates of handwashing with soap at critical times are very low throughout the developing world.
 This research project exploits the randomised implementation of a handwashing campaign in Tanzania to study the effect of the campaign on the rural poor.
 The findings will be used to inform the scaling up of the programme to national level.
-Conducted on behalf of the Ministry of Health and Social Welfare and the Water and Santition Project at the World Bank.
+Results have been written up in World Bank Policy Research Working Paper.
+The project was conducted on behalf of the Ministry of Health and Social Welfare and the Water and Santition Project at the World Bank.
 Download end-of-project presentation

 Assessing the Impact of a Supplier Incentive Scheme on Coverage and Uptake of Subsidized ACTs in Remote Retail Shops.
 This RCT, conducted on behalf of the Clinton Health Access Initative (CHAI), the Havard School of Public Health (HSPH) and the Affordable Medicines Facility-malaria (AMFm) was conducted over 2 years and comprised 7 rounds of retail audits visiting over 400 Accredited Drug Dispensing Outlets (ADDOs), 5 rounds of exit interviews at these ADDOs and 3 rounds of socio-economic surveys in 1,000 households